eclipse-ecal/ecal/README.md

 ## Preface

-The **e**nhanced **C**ommunication **A**bstraction **L**ayer (eCAL) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network. eCAL uses a **publish / subscribe** pattern to automatically connect different Nodes in the network.
+The **e**nhanced **C**ommunication **A**bstraction **L**ayer (eCAL) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network. eCAL uses a **publish / subscribe** pattern to automatically connect different nodes in the network.
 It's choosing the best available data transport mechanisms - **UDP** for network communication and **High Performance Shared Memory** for local communication.

 With eCAL, you can:

 - Independently develop all components of your system; they only have to agree on the data format
 - Dynamically add and remove publishers and subscribers, use different versions or replace the publisher with a replay
 - Spread your publishers and subscribers across multiple machines that may even run different operating systems
-- Record, replay and inspect the traffic with powerfull tools
+- Record, replay and inspect the traffic with powerful tools

 ## Links